Quantum subspace alignment for domain adaptation: Introduction

-Compared with classical computation, quantum computation proposes a new computing pattern utilizing the principles quantum mechanics~\cite{shor1994algorithms,grover1996fast,harrow2009quantum,aaronson2011computational,farhi2018classification}.
+Compared with classical computation, quantum computation proposes a new computing pattern utilizing the principles of quantum mechanics~\cite{shor1994algorithms,grover1996fast,harrow2009quantum,aaronson2011computational,farhi2018classification}.
 It can be applied to the field of machine learning to achieve quantum speedup in computational complexity compared with the corresponding classical algorithms~\cite{lloyd2013quantum,lloyd2014quantum,rebentrost2016quantum}.
-Concretely, for the shallow machine learning, quantum computing techniques can be applied to deal with supervised learning tasks such as classification~\cite{rebentrost2014quantum,wiebe2018quantum,dang2018image}, data fitting~\cite{wiebe2012quantum,schuld2016prediction} and unsupervised learning tasks including clustering~\cite{aimeur2013quantum} and dimensionality reduction~\cite{cong2016quantum,he2019quantum_qLLE}.
-For the deep learning, the feedforward neural network~\cite{wan2017quantum} and the generative models such as quantum auto-encoders~\cite{romero2017quantum,lamata2018quantum,khoshaman2018quantum}, quantum Boltzmann machine~\cite{wiebe2014quantum,amin2018quantum} and quantum generative adversarial network~\cite{lloyd2018quantum,dallaire2018quantum,hu2019quantum,benedetti2019adversarial,situ2018quantum,zeng2019learning} can be implemented on quantum devices.
-Recently quantum computation can be combined with transfer learning to promote the performance of hybrid classical-quantum neural networks~\cite{mari2019transfer}.
-In addition, the transfer component analysis algorithm can be implemented on a quantum computer with transforming the procedure of data distribution domain adaptation into solving the eigen-problem of a specified matrix~\cite{he2019quantum_qTCA}.
+Concretely, for the shallow machine learning, quantum computing techniques can be applied to dealing with supervised learning tasks such as classification~\cite{rebentrost2014quantum,wiebe2018quantum,dang2018image}, data fitting~\cite{wiebe2012quantum,schuld2016prediction} and unsupervised learning tasks including clustering~\cite{aimeur2013quantum}, dimensionality reduction~\cite{cong2016quantum,he2019quantum_qLLE}.
+For the deep learning, the feedforward neural network~\cite{wan2017quantum, beer2020training} and the generative models such as quantum auto-encoders~\cite{romero2017quantum,lamata2018quantum,khoshaman2018quantum}, quantum Boltzmann machine~\cite{wiebe2014quantum,amin2018quantum} and quantum generative adversarial network~\cite{lloyd2018quantum,dallaire2018quantum,hu2019quantum,benedetti2019adversarial,situ2018quantum,zeng2019learning} can be implemented on quantum devices.
+Recently quantum computation can be combined with fine-tuning techniques to accomplish TL tasks on variational hybrid classical-quantum neural networks~\cite{mari2019transfer}.
+In addition, quantum techniques are applied to the field of DA resulting in performance promotion~\cite{he2020quantum}.